Calathea Louisae ‘Thai Beauty’ a.k.a Calathea ‘Thai Beauty’

 Diseases & Pests

-The common pests you may encounter with your Calathea ‘Thai Beauty’ are Mealy Bugs, Spider Mites and Aphids.
+The common pests you may encounter with your Calathea ‘Thai Beauty’ are Mealybugs, Spider Mites, Thrips, Scale, Fungus Gnats and Aphids.
 Some of the common diseases that you may encounter are root-rot and Fungal infections.
-For a wide range of information on combating a range of indoor plant pests and diseases click here.

 Keeping your plants happy and healthy in the correct conditions can help to deter most pests and diseases.
 However, there are a few things you can do that will assist in preventing any pest infestations.
 The things you can try are: